 As you can see below, we traced around three stencils, going from an easy fox and mountains to a more detailed owl.

 Add a little black to colors to make them darker, and white to make them lighter.
-We did that to paint the mountains in the photograph below.
+We did that to paint the mountains.
 Learning how to create new colors with a few basics makes art more cost-effective for you too.
 All you need is to have the basics on hand and show them how adding a little more or a little less of another color creates another beautiful shade they can use.

 As they get more confident with mixing different colors, teach them about layering colors to make fun backgrounds and features.
 If the colors blend, that’s great, and if they don’t, that’s great too.
 Art is how they see it, so let them create.